kingsleyadam/local-abbfreeathome-hass/README.md

 ### HACS

-The easiest way to add this custom integration is via HACS which the repo has been setup to support.
+The easiest way to add this custom integration is via [HACS](https://www.hacs.xyz/) which the repo has been setup to support.
 With HACS setup on your Home Assistant installation you'll need to add this repo it as a [custom repository](https://www.hacs.xyz/docs/faq/custom_repositories/).

 Once added you'll be able to find it by searching for "ABB-free@home".

 ### Manually

-1. Clone the code locally and copy all the files in `custom_components/abbfreeathome_ci` to your Home Assistant directory `./config/custom_components/abbfreeathome_ci`
+1. Clone the code locally and copy all the files in `custom_components/abbfreeathome` to your Home Assistant directory `./config/custom_components/abbfreeathome`
 2. Restart Home Assistant
 3. You should be able to add a new integration "ABB-free@home".
 4. Follow the UI configuration to add the integration to your instance.